 You’ll find an array of red Meritage blends, crisp sauvingon blancs, and even the country’s only rosé only vineyard.

-And while some wineries certainly deter or flat out prohibit families, others welcome them with live music, expansive outdoor yards, and lawn games.
-At many Long Island wineries, it’s simply another day out with the family.
+While some wineries certainly deter or flat out prohibit families, others welcome them with live music, expansive outdoor yards, and lawn games.
+At many Long Island wineries, it’s simply another day out with the kids.